 1) BigQuery Projects

-BigQuery projects function as the top-level container for your data.
-Each project has a unique name and id, which makes storing, accessing and removing data from BigQuery, a smooth process.
+- BigQuery projects function as the top-level container for your data.
+Each project has a unique name and ID, making storing, accessing, and removing data from BigQuery easy.

-BigQuery projects follow a particular naming convention and allow users to name their projects in such a way that the names must start with a lower case character and can only contain digits, hyphens and ASCII values.
+- BigQuery projects follow a particular naming convention.
+Although users can name their projects, they must start with a lowercase character and can only contain digits, hyphens, and ASCII values.

 gcloud projects create PROJECT_ID